stem cell treatment diabetes

 • Eating up to three servings of fresh fruit every day

-Modern lifestyles across the developed world are characterized by long sedentary periods, bad diets and inactivity.
-To help prevent diabetes the Regeneration center recommends frequent physical activity for a minimum of 15-30 minutes each time.
-Taking a holistic approach to disease prevention is critical for reducing the risk type 2 diabetes and its deadly complications.
-While these changes might be easier to implement early in life, healthy lifestyles can instantly boost quality of life with health outcomes at later stages in life.
+Long sedentary periods, bad diets, and inactivity characterize modern lifestyles worldwide.
+To help prevent diabetes, The Regeneration Center recommends frequent physical activity for 15-30 minutes each time.
+Taking a holistic approach to disease prevention is critical for reducing the risk of type 2 diabetes and its deadly complications.
+While these changes might be easier to implement early in life, healthy lifestyles can instantly boost quality of life with health outcomes at later stages.

-At this stage, cures for Type 1 diabetes or gestational diabetes are very very low probability.
-There is a genetic component of the disease that will require gene therapy to reprogram the cells from reverting back to their compromised states however these solutions are just in the clinical trials stage and have not been approved for clinical applications.
+At this stage, cures for Type 1 diabetes or gestational diabetes are very, very low probability.
+A genetic component of the disease will require gene therapy to reprogram the cells to prevent them from reverting to their compromised states; however, these solutions are just in the clinical trials stage and have not been approved for clinical applications.
 According to the international diabetes federation,

-New research has also shown that some patients with myasthenia gravis (MG) also had type 2 diabetes mellitus (T2DM) prior to onset MG, which suggests that the onset diagnosis of Myasthenia gravis may correlate with the history of Type 2 Diabetes.
-Type 2 diagnosis is usually treatable and reversible if caught early enough before it starts affecting the immune system and other organs/systems in the body.
-Often time, patients simply ignore the disease and try to manage the symptoms using traditional diabetes medication (Metformin, Thiazolidinediones, DPP-4 inhibitors, Meglitinides), change of diet and/or regular insulin therapy to manage blood glucose levels.
+New research has also shown that some patients with myasthenia gravis (MG) also had type 2 diabetes mellitus (T2DM) before the onset of MG, which suggests that the onset diagnosis of Myasthenia gravis may correlate with the history of Type 2 Diabetes.
+Type 2 diagnosis is usually treatable and reversible if caught early before it affects the body’s immune system and other organs/systems.
+Often, patients ignore the disease and try to manage the symptoms using traditional diabetes medication (Metformin, Thiazolidinediones, DPP-4 inhibitors, Meglitinides), change of diet, and regular insulin therapy to manage blood glucose levels.
 If metabolic diseases are left untreated, complications often occur and can include:

 Please note patients with multiple comorbidities or immune system dysregulation may have travel restrictions in travel to Thailand.
-All potential candidates seeking stem cells for diabetes must be approved in advance using current medical records and recent blood panels that include: HbA1C, fasting plasma glucose (FPG), oral glucose tolerance test (OGTT), blood pressure and lipid profiles.
-Please contact us for more information about a permanent treatment for diabetes.
+All potential candidates seeking stem cells for diabetes must be approved in advance using current medical records and recent blood panels that include HbA1C, fasting plasma glucose (FPG), oral glucose tolerance test (OGTT), blood pressure, and lipid profiles.

 Treat Diabetes with Functioning Beta Cell Transplants

-Cell lineages and quantities will depend on the patient’s medical needs, Diabetics are most often treated by isolated and expanded MSC+ Cells along with ductal epithelial cells, β-cells & pancreatic islet-like cells.
+Cell lineages and quantities will depend on the patient’s medical needs; Diabetics are most often treated by isolated and expanded UC-MSC+ Cells along with ductal epithelial cells, β-cells & pancreatic islet-like cells.
 Older patients or severe cases with multiple underlying conditions will require enhanced allogeneic stem cells (Cord tissue derived w/ anti-HLA antibodies) that are differentiated into glucose-sensing, insulin-producing beta cells.[5]

 diabetes-treatment-data-before-after-stem-cells